 The ticket allocation form is incomplete.

-In these cases, the customer must start a new booking.
+If this happens, the customer must start a new booking.

 š¬ Any questions or feedback?
 There are two ways to get in touch: